zglue-bill/tools-official/README.txt

 ======

 A Linux FUSE implmentation that enables native mounting of NuttX filesystems in Linux.
-Currently the implementation only supports SmartFS.
+Currently supports SmartFS and NXFFS (within the limitations of the NXFFS architecture).
 See the nxfuse/README.txt file for further information.

 osmocon
 =======